WhichBrowser/Parser-PHP/README.md

   a string containing the name of the operating system
 * `version`
   a version object containing information about the version of the operating system
+* `family`
+  an object that contains information about to which family this operating system belongs

+**Functions:**

+`isFamily($name)`
+Does the family of this operating system have this name, or does the operating system itself have this name.

+`getName()`
+Get the name of the operating system

+`getVersion()`
+Get the version of the operating system

+`toString()`
+Get a human readable representation of the detected operating system

 ### The device object

-The `WhichBrowser\Device` object is used for the `device` property of the main `WhichBrowser\Parser` object and contains a number of properties.
+An object of the `WhichBrowser\Model\Device` class is used for the `device` property of the main `WhichBrowser\Parser` object and contains a number of properties.
 If a property is not applicable in this situation it will be null or undefined.

 **Properties:**

 * `type`
   a string containing the type of the browser.
+* `subtype`
+  a string containing the subtype of the browser.
 * `identified`
   a boolean that is true if the device has been positively identified.
 * `manufacturer`